va9iff/firefox-single-row-layout/README.md

 differences between tabs and urlbar. there's an extension to customize your theme, so you can pick the same color for your url and tabs bar.
 here's the link for [my gruvbox theme](https://color.firefox.com/?theme=XQAAAAIcAQAAAAAAAABBKYhm849SCia2CaaEGccwS-xMDPr23naIF863_287CelZc0d6IBKdWAiuXG9Z5Lzq5gyMHG8j2XzJbdPiNnGhrHrCXzsDVR22R2tTfl5tKvIU3nYr57p7mbgGcLzwPa9aIMO6w3tTtyYy1Aa1lGGW1qf_RQjT04ZZIFwsniBVqVa3zA44OqDiwniE68nRTfLZkRvmI0PlhyDQzRA_QH34h1MmwlG1sStZ1K6_GMvylkkowAB0e__c9UgA) in the screenshot
 - on your laptop, consider using your panel/start menu in vertical mode too :p
+- if you need more space in navbar for your extensions, play with the variables to match the desired case

 ---